single-spa/single-spa.js.org/docs/starting-from-scratch.md

   start()
 ```

+The second argument in `registerApplication`, `loadingFunction`, must be a function that returns a promise (or an ["async function"](https://ponyfoo.com/articles/understanding-javascript-async-await)).
+The function will be called with no arguments when it's time to load the application for the first time.
+The returned promise must be resolved with the application.
+We will come back to this in [Step 4.d](starting-from-scratch.md#d-connect-to-single-spa-config) after creating the `Home` application.

 The third argument to `registerApplication()`, `activityFunction`, must be a pure function.
 The function is provided window.location as the first argument, and returns a truthy value whenever the application should be active.
 Most commonly, the activity function determines if an application is active by looking at window.location/the first param.

 Since `home` will be our root component, we can set the `activityFunction` to be our root path.